 He had to seek food by Bhiksha, a process of collecting food for the Guru and himself.
 He had to perform the rituals of Sandhyavandanam and Agnihotra under Guru’s tutelage.
 Along with these rituals, he would get to learn the Shastras, grammar, and other useful life-skills.

-Upanayanam was performed to the boy, when he was of the age to understand the commands of Guru and follow them.
-After the ceremony, the boy would be handed over to the Guru.
-He was offered the educational fee as prescribed by Guru.
-He would offer a set of clothes, Dhoti and Uttareeyam along with a staff of Palasha wood and admit him to his Gurukulam.
+Upanayanam is performed to the boy, when he is of the age to understand the commands of Guru and follow them.
+After the ceremony, the boy would be under the guidance of the Guru.
+We offer the educational fee as prescribed by Guru.
+He would offer a set of clothes, Dhoti and Uttareeyam along with a staff of Palasha wood to the student and admit him to his Gurukulam.

 The most important aspect of Upanayanam ceremony is wearing the sacred thread as per our Hindu Sanatan Dharma tradition.

 Puranas mention that, three strands of sacred thread ‘Yajjopavitam’ represents Brahma, Vishnu and Maheshwara.
 It is also believed to represent three forms of Shakti namely; Mahakaali, Maha Saraswati and Maha Lakshmi.
 It is believed to represent the Naadis like Ida, Pingala and Sushumna in our body through which the Kundalini is said to manifest as Pranic energy leading to consciousness.
 In the physical world, it is said to represent the oath to sacrifice ego, anger and selfishness.
 The sacred thread known by names like Janieu or Janoi, Janjam, poita and many more, is also said to represent one’s debts to the gods, the rishis and one’s ancestors.